microsoft/code-with-engineering-playbook/CONTRIBUTING.md

 3. Run `npm run lint` to run all linters.
 Please see [the `package.json` file](package.json) for other scripts.

+### Link checks

+Before a pull request can be merged, any links in the documents will be checked to make sure that they are still live.

+On occasion, you will find that the link checker will fail on links that you can reach fine with a browser.
+It may also fail on links that are not in the documents that you submitted changes to.

+When this occurs, do the following

+1. Verify that the link is OK, if it redirects, change the path to be the final link.
+1. If the link is not ok, fix the link (even if it is not in your document) if you find a good equivalent link.
+If you can't find a good equivalent link, contact one of the [maintainers](#maintainers) for a solution.
+1. Re-run the job, or ask to have the job re-run (if you are a first time contributor).
+Sometimes the link checker fails due to temporary connectivity issues.
+1. If the link checker still fails, and you have confirmed that the link is ok, exclude the link from checking, in the `.markodownlinkcheck.json` file in the root of the repository.

 ### Pull requests

 When creating pull requests, follow guidance similar to the one suggested in